Why do dog owners feed fish oil?

 Green Lipped Mussel More Effective For Joint Pain

-Both liquid and powdered Green Lipped Mussels can be given to your dog.
+Both liquid and powdered green lipped mussels can be given to your dog.
 But be sure the fats aren’t removed … some manufacturers remove the Omega-3 fats from their powders.
-Stripping out these fats renders them useless to your dog.
+Stripping out these fats renders them useless to your dog, so look for a mussel powder that’s at least 5% fat.

 Phytoplankton are tiny marine plants that are full of EPA and DHA.
-In fact, it’s phytoplankton that provides both Green Lipped Mussels and fish their omega-3 fats.
+In fact, it’s phytoplankton that delivers both green lipped mussel and fish their omega-3 fats.
+Phytoplankton is also rich in SOD.

 Check the ingredient label to make sure there are no fillers.
-But if it’s pure phytoplankton powder, 1/8 tsp a day is all you need to give any size dog.
+If it’s pure phytoplankton powder, 1/8 tsp a day is the typical dose for any size dog.

 Brains And Eyes